Setting up GitLab on your Virtual Desktop

 You can verify that the repository was updated on the web version of GitLab.

-Setting up GitLab on a Windows Virtual Desktop
+Setting up GitLab on a Windows Virtual Machine

 1. Generate SSH keys

-Go into a Windows VM and open the command prompt.
+Go into a Windows Virtual Machine and open the command prompt.
 Generate an SSH key pair:

 • Replace your.email@example.org with the email you used to register to the DRE